Pet Rabbits Hutches & Cages Genetics Breeds Care of Rabbits Breeding Resources RAW Rabbit Store More

 The high points:

-Rabbits, a large chicken run, extensive vegetable garden and fruit trees all fit on a double lot in the St. Johns neighborhood of Portland at the confluence of the Willamette and Columbia Rivers.
+• Rabbits, a large chicken run, extensive vegetable garden and fruit trees all fit on a double lot in the St. Johns neighborhood of Portland at the confluence of the Willamette and Columbia Rivers.

-Seven neighbors partner together to perform the daily chores.
+• Seven neighbors partner together to perform the daily chores.
 It is not clear from the article whether the properties of all the neighbors are being utilized to produce food for the partners.

-At least some of the children help with the chores, such as gathering eggs.
+• At least some of the children help with the chores, such as gathering eggs.

-The sense of community gained through mutual effort for the common good is a great benefit
+• The sense of community gained through mutual effort for the common good is a great benefit

 Rex Rabbit Fur Farms

-Fur garments are valuable, even essential in the colder climates of the extreme north, for example, Alaska, Finland, Russia, China most of Canada, and more.
+Fur garments are valuable, even essential in the colder climates of the extreme north, for example, Alaska, Finland, Russia, China, most of Canada, and more.

 One Utah rabbit farm maintains roughly 300 rex rabbit does.
 The market animals are butchered in the winter between the months of October and March when their coats are prime.
 The pelts are professionally tanned.
 During the warmer months, the finished pelts are fashioned into hats and garments for sale in Alaska and other frigid climates.
-The meat becomes a by-product, helping to defray some of the operating costs of the rabbit farm.
+The meat becomes a by-product, helping to defray some of the operating costs of the farm.
 This is a full-time job for this rancher.

-Rabbit Farm Start-Up Tips
+Additional Rabbit Farm Resources

 Have your say about what you just read!
 Leave me a comment in the box below.